Highest resolution meets unmatched throughput

 A new era in 3D printing

-The continuing trend towards miniaturization delivers ever more compact and powerful products with decreasing life cycles.
-The requirements placed on microparts in the production sector as well as in academic and industrial research are constantly rising.
-To keep up with these developments the industry is forced to constantly search for novel, more precise, efficient and profitable production methods.
+The continuing trend towards miniaturization demands evermore compact and powerful products with decreasing development cycles.
+The requirements for microparts in the production sector as well as in academic and industrial research are constantly becoming more challenging.
+To keep up with these developments the industry strives to constantly search for novel, more precise, efficient and profitable production methods.

 Taking the lead in microfabrication